hruffieux/bayesSYNC/README.md

-- *Variable-specific loadings*: estimation of loadings for each variable that contributes to the FPCA expansions, providing insights into how subsets of variables influence latent factors.
+- *Variable-specific loadings*: estimation of loadings for each variable that contributes to the FPCA expansions, providing insights into how latent factors influence subsets of variables.

 - *Subject-specific component scores*: estimation of subject-specific scores for each functional principal component, allowing for